 Nashville Public Intoxication Lawyer

 As if being drunk in public isn’t embarrassing enough, when you’re arrested for public intoxication, your life can take a turn for the worse if you don’t work with a public intoxication lawyer in Nashville to attempt to avoid a conviction.

-However, if you became a danger to yourself or others when drunk in public, it’s quite possible that you’ll be charged with a misdemeanor if the courts believe criminal penalties will be more appropriate.
+However, if you become intoxicated and police believe you might be a danger to yourself or others, it’s quite possible that you’ll be charged with a misdemeanor and taken to jail.